Sagnify/PeerPy/README.md

 ## License

 This project is open-sourced under the MIT License.
 See the [LICENSE](LICENSE) file for details.
-(Note: A `LICENSE` file is not included in this response but is good practice to add.)